EyasuTeshome/shifttracker/job-search/job-searching-morning-session-behavioral-interviews-SAR-and-nuggets.md

     - Mute your microphones and read in silence.
     - Once you have finished, make sure everybody understands what “nuggets” are in the context of behavioral interviews.

 ### Interviewers setup - 5 min

 1. Everybody will be an interviewer during the exercise, so each of you must follow the steps below:
     - Open [this spreadsheet](https://docs.google.com/spreadsheets/d/1pJ8BIhi39iYl6k498xqdAR_TfZhotunao2CTqF6L6Rs/edit#gid=2041017957) and get a list of randomly generated behavioral questions.
-    - Select two questions to ask your partner about a past situation (with the format Tell me about).
+    - Select two questions to ask your partner about a past situation (with the format "Tell me about").
     - Reflect upon the attribute that the question will help you identify in the interviewee, such as initiative, empathy, compassion, humility, and teamwork?
     - Open the [following checklist for providing feedback](https://docs.google.com/document/d/1DrJNDzPpm_HCF9dyLOfmqxErlliP3ItiTpx3Wd8Bif8/edit#heading=h.za7e1fwup8u).
 Copy the two questions that you will be asking at the top of each section and register the attribute that they will help you identify.
     - Read the criteria and indicators that you will assess in the interview.